helgatheviking/Simple-User-Listing/readme.md

 	[userlist exclude="1,2,3"]

+As of version 2.1.0 you can now build more complicated meta queries.
+You can use comma separation to indicate multiple values for the same meta key and pipe separation to indicate multiple meta keys.
+You can also set the relation between multiple meta queries.

+Example 1: Get users with last name of "anderson" or "swift"

+	[userlist meta_key="last_name" meta_value="anderson,swift" relation="OR"]

+Example 2: Get users with last name of "anderson" and first name of "anja"

+	[userlist meta_key="last_name|" meta_value="anderson|anja"]

 The full list of supported parameters (shown with default value) is:

 	'query_id' => 'simple_user_listing', // This allows for targeted filtering of pre_get_user which allows for very custom queries.
 	'role' => '', // Multiple roles can be defined in a comma separated list [userlist role="infield,outfield"]